Ready for KCSiE 2024?

 How you do this is a matter for your discretion.
 Staff who do not directly work with children need only read Annex A if the governing body or proprietor think it will provide a better basis for those staff to promote the welfare of and safeguard children.
 If you have staff whose first language is not English, the London Grid for Learning translate KCSiE Part 1 and Annex A into various different languages.

-Staff should also be familiar with relevant parts of the rest of the guidance, dependent on job role.
+Staff (and governors) should also be familiar with relevant parts of the rest of the guidance, dependent on their job role.

-Every setting should have “mechanisms in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of this guidance”.
-The guidance requires you demonstrate understanding, not just a list of people who’ve signed to say they read the document.
+Every setting should “ensure that mechanisms in place to assist staff to understand and discharge their roles and responsibilities as set out in Part one (or Annex A if appropriate) of this guidance”.
+The guidance requires you demonstrate understanding, not just a list of people who have signed to say they read the document.

-Our updated Keeping Children Safe in Education Knowledge Check will help – it points people to the right part of the guidance, asks when they read it, quizzes them on their knowledge and on the application of their knowledge with scenario based questions.
-Over 18,000 people completed it last year.
+Our Keeping Children Safe in Education Knowledge Check will help – it points people to the right part of the guidance, asks when they read it, quizzes them on their knowledge and on the application of their knowledge with scenario-based questions.
+Nearly 22,000 people completed it last year, and it too is updated annually in line with the new guidance.

 Step 4